-Mr. Kopanski is the leader of the Nanoscale Imaging Group in the Nanoscale Device Characterization Division of the Physical Measurement Laboratory (PML) at the National Institute of Standards and Technology (NIST).
+Mr. Kopanski is an Electrical Engineer in the Nanoscale Device Characterization Division of the Physical Measurement Laboratory (PML) at the National Institute of Standards and Technology (NIST).
 His graduate research concerned development of processes and metrology for silicon carbide MOSFETs and diodes under the sponsorship of NASA Lewis Research Center (now the Glenn Research Center).
 He joined the then National Bureau of Standards (now NIST), Semiconductor Electronics Division as an Electrical Engineer in 1985.

 He was awarded the U.S. Department of Commerce Bronze Medal Award for Superior Federal Service twice, in 2000 and 2002.
 In 2005, he served a term in the NIST Director's Program Office as a Program Analyst.
 He is author of over 80 publications and has given recent invited talks at CPEM 2014 and the Electrochemical Society, Symposium on Dielectrics for Nanosystems 2015.
 He is chair of the IEEE Electron Device Society Washington/Northern Virginia local Section.
 He is a member of ECS, MRS, APS, and a senior member of the IEEE.
 He is also a Co-Director of the NIST Summer Undergraduate Research Fellowship (SURF) Program for PML.